• Skip to main content

 Start tasting them to see if they are done about 15 minutes into the cooking process and keep tasting every few minutes until they reach the desired texture.
 You don’t want to overcook them, or they will be mushy.

 Add salt and pepper to taste and serve.
-Enjoy!
+Enjoy and check out my purple hull peas recipe while you are at it!

 Sharon’s tips: